VedantC2307/AME494598Fall2024/Assignments/A3/README.md

 3. Configuring the EC2 server to receive test data using an HTTP server.

 ## Steps
-### Connecting the DHT11 Sensor to the ESP32 and sending data over HTTP
+### 1. Connecting the DHT11 Sensor to the ESP32(TTGO Watch) and sending data over HTTP
 - **Hardware Setup:**
   - Connect the DHT11 sensor to the ESP32 as follows:
     - VCC (3.3V) on DHT11 to 3V3 on ESP32.